Tuesday, November 13, 2007

 • PhD in Comparative Literature (Edinburgh University, 1990)

-• Since 1996, I’ve been working as a freelance writer, while continuing to teach (Creative and Academic writing) on Massey University’s Albany campus.
+• Since 1996, I’ve been working as a freelance writer, while continuing to teach Creative Writing on Massey University’s Albany campus.

 • 1998-1999: co-editor of the Pander (with Vanessa York, Andrew Forsberg, et al.)